SQLBek/hyper-v/demos-sdk2/Hyper-V Cluster Shared Volume Refresh/README.md

 <!-- /wp:separator -->

 **Scenario:**
-<BR>This script will clone a Hyper-V Cluster Shared Volume (CSV) and present it back to the originating Hyper-V cluster as a second CSV "copy."
+<BR>This script will clone a Hyper-V Cluster Shared Volume (CSV), using a crash consistent snapshot, and present it back to the originating Hyper-V cluster as a second CSV "copy."
 This example scenario is useful if you have multiple VMs on a CSV but wish to restore only one.

 **Prerequisites:**
 1. An additional Windows server (referred to as a staging server).
 This staging server does not have to be a Hyper-V host.